upala-digital-identity/docs/source/roadmap.rst

 **Peter Porobov - Research, Smart Contracts**

-Entrepreneur.
-Founded and co-founded startups in 3d-printing, art and drones.
-In May 2016 fell in love with Ethereum and created a charity project.
-In January 2019 started research on Upala.

 Entrepreneur, programmer.
 Founded and co-founded startups in 3d-printing, art and drones.
 Created a charity project on Ethereum, now building Upala Digital Identity.

 Links: https://github.com/porobov, https://twitter.com/porobov_p